Shih Tzu Breed Characteristics

 Here are some of the qualities you can expect from the Shih Tzu, rated from one to five stars.
 However, all dogs are individuals, and your dog may not display exactly the same characteristics.

-Today, this breed remains a sought-after companion, and its gentle, happy-go-lucky energy continues to enrich the lives of dog lovers worldwide.
+Today, this breed is still highly sought after as a pet companion.
+With its gentle personality and happy-go-lucky energy, this dog continues to bring joy to the lives of dog lovers worldwide.

 No. They are meant to be companion animals and can become sad and lonely if their owners or family members aren’t around for long periods.
 They may have an independent streak, but at heart all they really want is to be with their humans.